 Who I am:

 Hello!
 My name is Anna K. and I'm a self-taught mixed-media artist.
-I live in Eastern North Carolina with my husband, Bruce, our 2 sons, a gentle giant of a black lab named, Rocky, and a little dog named, Bentleigh.
+I live in Eastern North Carolina with my husband, Bruce, our two sons, a sprightly dog named, Luke, and a little moppet of a canine named Bentleigh.

-Though I've always been creative, I began to take my journey as an artist more seriously after my Momma died in 2009.
+Though I've always been creative, I began to take my journey as an artist more seriously after the birth of our second son and the death of my Momma, both in 2009.
 I was in desperate need of a way to process some pretty big and devastating emotions, so I turned to art.

 I've hosted online courses and have taught classes in person locally.
 Through social media, I share my artistic messes and discoveries with others along the way.
 I like sharing what I'm learning with other people.
 As the daughter of two educators, one could say I'm an apple who didn't fall far from the tree.